CQX96/CQX96-Linux/Documentation/process/maintainer-pgp-guide.rst

 repository is cloned to your system, you have full history of the project, including all of its tags, commits and branches.
-However, with hundreds of cloned repositories floating around, how does anyone verify that their copy of linux.git has not been tampered with by a malicious third party?
+However, with hundreds of cloned repositories floating around, how does anyone verify that their copy of CQX96.git has not been tampered with by a malicious third party?

 Or what happens if a backdoor is discovered in the code and the "Author"